 Students shall apply for the awards using an application form issued by the University.
-Application forms shall be available at Dean's office and can be downloaded from university website.
+Application forms shall be available at the Dean's office and can be downloaded from the university website.
 Students shall submit certified copies of all the documentary evidence with the application.

-Students shall submit their applications through their Mentors/Academic Advisors who shall certify the contents of the applications.
-Students shall be prepared for and participate in an interview if the selection panel requests.
+Students shall submit their applications through their Mentors/Academic Advisors who shall certify the contents of the application.
+Students shall be prepared to participate in an interview, if the selection panel requests.